 - One device shows up as two components: We had some issues where 240V devices were not being properly resolved across the two phases.
 We think these are mostly under control now, but will continue to improve in the coming weeks.

 Automated signal check.
 Some of the issues we’ve encountered in the field are due to setup errors in the installation process.
 These can slow down or even prevent device detection and also result in negative or zero wattage being reported in the application.
 We’ve added more automated checks to detect these errors so that we can proactively alert you when they happen.
 In many cases, we are able to fix them by updating configurations automatically, so you will not need to make any changes.
 If you still see an issue, please contact support.

 Status screen.
 We understand that upon installation you’re keen to see a bunch of device bubbles and the fact that it takes awhile is disconcerting.
 We’ve now launched a Status Screen under Settings so that you can track the progress of device detection.
 The status page will also let you know the status of the automated signal checks (described above).

 Web version of Sense app.
 We’ve received many requests for a web-version of our app.
-We’re working on building this now, and hope to have an early test version out by Q1 next year.
+We’re working on building this now, and hope to have an early test version out in the coming year.
 More details to follow.

 How you can help

 We recently launched an in-app survey to get your feedback on how we’re doing and what we should improve.
 You can see for yourself the results of that survey below, but it’s very clear to us that you want to train Sense!!